 So what can be claimed?

-The ATO accepts sun protection tax deductions for sunglasses when a worker is exposed to the sun.
-In general this exposure to sunlight must be for lengthy or regular periods of time.
-If you only use sunglasses for a short walk (between two work premises, for example) unfortunately, you won’t be able to claim their cost as a tax deduction.
-However, if you’re working outside all day at a building site or you’re a pilot contending with the glare of sunlight in the skies every day, you are entitled to claim them.
+The ATO accepts sun protection tax deductions for sunglasses where a worker is exposed to the sun during their work day.
+In general, exposure to sunlight must be for lengthy or regular periods of time.
+A short walk between offices, for example, is not considered significant enough exposure.
+However, if you work outside all day at a building site or as a pilot dealing with the glare of sunlight every day, sunglasses become a necessity and therefore a work-related tax deduction.

 How much?
-There is no limit on the cost for your sunglasses, however it’s worth knowing that if they cost more than $300 they are expected to last for longer than 12 months.
+There is no limit on the cost for your sunglasses, however it’s worth knowing that sunglasses costing more that $300 must be depreiciated over the ATOs that cost above $300 its expected they last longer than 12 months.
 In which case, you will need to claim the depreciation of the glasses on your tax return over time, rather than the purchase price.

 Don’t skimp when it comes to slapping on the sunscreen.
 You know it makes good sense, regardless.
 Good news is the cost of these essential lotions and sprays CAN generally be claimed on your tax return too.
 Just make sure you keep receipts for any purchases.

-Sun hats and other headgear designed to protect the wearer from the sun are, again, considered essential items for sun protection for employees working outdoors.
+The ATO also considers sun hats and other headgear designed to protect the wearer from the sun essential items for sun protection for employees working outdoors.
+So make sure you claim these too.

 Private and personal use

-Because some items can also be used privately there must be a genuine connection between the cost of the sun protection equipment, hat or sunscreen and your income earning activities.
+There must be a genuine connection between the cost of the sun protection equipment, hat or sunscreen and your income earning activities.
+IF you use the sun protection items for personal use as well, you must claim only the work-related percentage of the costs.

 Not sure whether you can claim a tax deduction for a work related expense?